junaid-mohammad/Capstone-ML/README.md

 This project is designed to categorize incoming emails for a Polish NPO based on the sender, subject, and body of the emails.
 The machine learning model suggests a category for each email, which users can accept, modify, or replace with a new category.
 User feedback is incorporated to improve the model continuously.

 The project uses Python for machine learning and text processing, with a lightweight setup to ensure cross-platform compatibility for macOS and Windows users.
+Additionally, a Flask-based API provides backend functionality, and a simple web interface enables users to interact with the model.

 ---